openlookeng/hetu-core/hetu-docs/en/rest/node.md

 - GET /v1/node

 Returns a list of nodes known to a openLooKeng Server.
-This call doesn\'t require a query parameter of headers, it simply returns an array with each known node in a openLooKeng installation.
+This call does not require a query parameter of headers, it simply returns an array with each known node in a openLooKeng installation.